Patient-Centered Care for Older Adults with Hematologic Malignancies

 The Older Adult Hematologic Malignancy (OHM) Program is a specialized clinical and research initiative that measures the functional status of older adults with blood cancers, characterize the prognostic value of the geriatric domains measured, and develop interventions to improve function.
 This program seeks to better understand the impact of frailty on outcomes such as survival and healthcare utilization, and provide embedded geriatric management when appropriate to optimize care for this patient population.
 Read more about the OHM Program here. |

-Dana-Farber Cancer Ethics Research Initiative
+The Dana-Farber Cancer Ethics Research Initiative (CERI)

-Technology to Assess In-Home Function in Older Adults with Blood Cancers This study investigates the feasibility of longitudinal, in-home measurement of function and gait speed in older adults with blood cancers through the use of two new measurement technologies.
+Technology to Assess In-Home Function in Older Adults with Blood Cancers This study investigates the feasibility of longitudinal, in-home measurement of function and gait speed in older adults with blood cancers through the use of in-home measurement technologies.
 Technologies being investigated include smartphone-based accelerometers and passive activity monitors, with the goal of direct input into the electronic health record. |

 |